 Union Pacific Total Safety Culture 20th Anniversary Celebration, Omaha, NE, USA.

-Costain Cultural Behavioural Safety Conference, Stratford upon Avon, England
+Costain Cultural Behavioural Safety Conference, Stratford upon Avon, England (news release)

 Marathon Petroleum Behavior-Based Safety Conferences, Robinson, IL, USA.